MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-sdk/retail-sdk-samples.md

 The full sample code is in the RetailSDK\\SampleExtensions\\CommerceRuntime\\Extensions.ReceiptsSamplefolder folder of the SDK.

 > [!NOTE]
 > You should call the printing of the custom receipt type from the client.
-For more information, see [Extensibility patterns and best practices](https://youtu.be/qQkHFubENIY).
+For more information, see [Printing custom receipt from POS](https://docs.microsoft.com/en-us/dynamics365/retail/dev-itpro/pos-trigger-printing).

 ### Best practice